Top 6 areas in real estate being re-imagined with smart contracts on blockchain

 ♦ Global Real Estate Marketplace: In the US almost every individual uses multiple listing services (MLS) to buy property.
 The MLS originated in the late 1800s when real estate agents would congregate to exchange information about the properties they were trying to sell.
 Current MLS networks include more than 800 local databases.
 These databases are accessible to licensed agents or realtors in exchange of fees.
 Each region has their own database and agents have to pay fees for the individual database they want to access.

 Blockchain network provides benefits to create open communication channels between the real estate networks in a more secure environment that is entirely owned and controlled by its valued participants.
 It will eliminate existant of different regional databases and will be more cost-effective for agents to retrieve information.
-Imbrex and Rex have developed a blockchain based listing platform and already listed more than 3000 properties on the blockchain.
+Imbrex has developed a blockchain based listing platform and already listed more than 3000 properties on the blockchain.

 ♦ Mortgage Crowdfunding: Mortgage industry system hasn’t changed much from the procedures used by Ancient Egyptian.
 It still follows the paper-based recording of transactions and a lengthy and tedious process for application approval.